Chromebooktwo/G-Home/README.md

-The new G - Home website!
+This is the new G - Home website!